Navajo death row inmate loses appeal to probe racial bias

 Mitchell was convicted of the 2001 murder of a fellow Navajo tribal member and her 9-year-old granddaughter on the reservation that extends into Arizona, New Mexico and Utah.
 He was scheduled to be executed last December, but the 9th Circuit put it on hold because of his attorneys’ appeal.

-The judges found Mitchell failed to show any discrimination occurred among the jury and pointed out several safeguards that were in place.
+The three-judge panel found Mitchell failed to show any discrimination occurred among the jury and pointed out several safeguards that were in place.

 “Jurors were asked … about their attitudes towards Native Americans, were instructed not to consider race, and were required to sign a certification attesting that they did not consider race,” Judge Sandra Ikuta wrote.

-Mitchell’s defense attorneys said Thursday that they would pursue all available avenues of relief for Mitchell but didn’t elaborate.
+Mitchell’s attorneys could ask for a rehearing before the full 9th Circuit.
+They said Thursday they will pursue all available avenues of relief.

 “The Ninth Circuit’s decision puts prisoners like Lezmond Mitchell in an impossible position,” the attorneys said in a statement.
 “Although the Supreme Court has held that racial bias in jury deliberations renders a trial fundamentally unfair, Mr. Mitchell has been barred from investigating whether his jury was tainted by racial bias.”